PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 The idea was to have a single base executor from which all executors would derive from.
 This would have allowed all the common code to be shared among all the executors.
 The base executor had a CRTP based design that was used to access the properties of the derived executor.
-It also allowed simplification in many areas, such as being able to reference any derived executor.
+It also allowed simplifications in many areas, such as being able to reference any derived executor.
 Basic properties of all executors like copy constructors, overloaded equality operators.
 The CRTP mechanism had some restrictions in the sense that there was still a need for templates, and there were concerns regarding explicitly passing all the properties to the base class using CRTP as it was felt to be unnecessary.
 Having inheritance also introduces runtime polymorphism as the derived executor would override some of the base executors' method, and the call to the overridden function is resolved at run time.
 This is opposed to one of the design consideration i.e., have everything compile-time and avoid any overhead.
 The base executor didn't add a lot besides allowing code sharing of a few common functionalities and thus it was discarded.

 * Property Inheritance